 Common Chemotherapy Regimens

-During chemotherapy, patients receive the drug or drugs orally (pill taken by mouth) or intravenously (Through the vein.; injection directly into the vein), one or more times a week for one or more weeks, followed by a rest period.
+During chemotherapy, patients receive the drug or drugs orally (pill taken by mouth) or intravenously (IV; injection directly into the vein), one or more times a week for one or more weeks, followed by a rest period.
 This regular treatment schedule is called a cycle.
 The length of the rest period and the number of cycles vary depending on the particular disease and the type of drug(s) used.

 To learn more, download the Chemotherapy Fact Sheet.